Planar Drawings with Few Slopes of Halin Graphs and Nested Pseudotrees: Cycle-Trees and Proof of

 Throughout this section $G$ is a $2$-connected cycle-tree.
 We can assume that $G$ is not series-parallel because otherwise it can be drawn with $O(\Delta)$ slopes by \Cref{prop:series-parallel}.
 By \Cref{le:nice}, we may further assume that $G$ is irreducible.
 We begin by proving the following.

-\begin{restatable}{lemma}{twocut} Suppose that the cycle of $G$ contains at least $4$ vertices.
-Any $2$-cut of $G$ consists of a tree-vertex and a cycle-vertex. \end{restatable} \begin{proof} First, we show that $G$ contains no $2$-cuts composed of pairs of tree-vertices.
-In fact, removing the vertices of any such a $2$-cut would yield one component containing all the cycle-vertices and at least one component containing only tree-vertices.
+\begin{lemma} Let $G$ be an irreducible $2$-connected cycle-tree.
+If the cycle of $G$ contains at least $4$ vertices, then any $2$-cut of $G$ consists of a tree-vertex and a cycle-vertex. \end{lemma} \begin{proof} First, we show that $G$ contains no $2$-cuts composed of pairs of tree-vertices.
+If such $2$-cut existed, removing its vertices would yield one component containing all the cycle-vertices and at least one component containing only tree-vertices.
 Such a component is either a path, which contradicts the fact that $G$ is irreducible, or it contains a cut-vertex which would also be a cut-vertex in $G$, thus contradicting the fact that $G$ is $2$-connected.
 Second, we show that $G$ contains no $2$-cuts composed of pairs of cycle-vertices.
-Removing a $2$-cut composed of cycle-vertices yields a component containing all the tree-vertices, and either at least two components containing cycle vertices, or exactly one component with at least two cycle vertices.
+If such $2$-cut existed, removing it would yield one component containing all the tree-vertices, and either at least two components containing cycle vertices, or exactly one component with at least two cycle vertices.
 Since the cycle of $G$ is chordless, both cases contradict the fact that $G$ is irreducible. \end{proof}